conjure-cp/conjure/docs/essence.rst

 Sequence domains are total by default, hence they do not take a separate "total" attribute.

 Sequences are indexed by a contiguous list of increasing integers, beginning at 1.

-To explicitly specify a sequence, use a parenthesized list of tuples, each tuple being a pair (index,value).
+To explicitly specify a sequence, use a parenthesized list of values preceded by the keyword ``sequence``.

 Relation domains
 ~~~~~~~~~~~~~~~~